Robonaut: Robonaut 2

 Station crew members will be able to operate R2, as will controllers on the ground; both will do so using telepresence.
 One of the improvements over the previous Robonaut generation is that R2 does not need constant supervision.
 In anticipation of a future destination in which distance and time delays would make continuous management problematic, R2 was designed to be set to tasks and then carry them through autonomously with periodic status checks.
-While not all human range of motion and sensitivity has been duplicated, the robot's hand has 12 degrees of freedom as well as 2 degrees of freedom in wrist.
+While not all human range of motion and sensitivity has been duplicated, the robot's hand has 12 degrees of freedom as well as 2 degrees of freedom in the wrist.
 The R2 model also uses touch sensors at the tips of its fingers.

-R2 was designed as a prototype to be used on Earth but mission managers were impressed by R2 and chose to send it to the ISS.
+R2 was designed as a prototype to be used on Earth, but mission managers were impressed by R2 and chose to send it to the ISS.
 Various upgrades were made to qualify it for use inside the station.
 The outer skin materials were exchanged to meet the station's flammability requirements, shielding was added to reduce electromagnetic interference, processors were upgraded to increase the robot's radiation tolerance, the original fans were replaced with quieter ones to accommodate the station's noise requirements, and the power system was rewired to run on the station's direct current system rather than the alternating current used on the ground.